Skip Navigation

 Reduce

-• We monitor generator fuel consumption annually.
-The results are analysed to determine the potential to reduce generator sizes and subsequent fuel volumes.
-Early meetings are held with power suppliers to drive energy efficiency in the site planning and assess the risks of changing generator sizes.
+• We monitor fuel consumption annually, to determine the potential to reduce generator sizes and related fuel volumes.

 Replace with Renewable Energy